As modified by Board Resolution 2016-31 on 14 June 2016.

 Any candidate may make a statement to the Board regarding their candidature.
 The presentation of such a statement shall take no longer than five minutes.
 The order of candidates' statements shall be determined by the Officer presiding over the election using a random selection process.

-To be elected, a candidate must receive a majority of affirmative votes from the trustees voting in the election.
+To be elected, a candidate must receive votes marked with his or her name from a majority of the trustees then in office.".
 Ballots should be cast marked with the name of an announced candidate or with the word “abstain.”
 A candidate can withdraw at any time from subsequent votes.

 In the case there are more than two candidates running and none receive a majority of affirmative votes in a vote, the vote is rerun with only the candidates receiving the two highest vote counts eligible.
 (This may result in more than two candidates being eligible.)
-The vote is retaken in the case of a tie (either for first or second place on the result).
-The presiding officer uses a coin toss to choose which candidate is to remain eligible if the tie persists after the second vote.
+The vote is retaken in the case of a tie for first place.
+The presiding officer uses a coin toss to choose which candidate is to remain eligible if the tie persists after the fifth vote or upon the request of the majority of the trustees voting.
 A new call for candidates is made and the voting process restarts in the case where there is a single candidate but that candidate does not receive enough affirmative votes.

 Voting will be by secret ballot.
-An Internet Society staff member nominated by the President and a person appointed by the Board will act as tellers.
+Two people, who must not be Trustees, selected by the Officer presiding over a vote will act as tellers.

-Trustees who participate remotely in a manner such that they can hear the proceedings of the meeting and be clearly heard by all other attendees, shall vote by privately announcing their vote to the election tellers.
+Trustees who participate remotely in a manner such that they can hear the proceedings of the meeting and be clearly heard by all other attendees, shall vote by privately conveying their vote to an election teller.

 The minutes shall record the candidates nominated for each position and the elected candidate.